Kenya–United Kingdom relations: Post independence

-Military
+Military relations

 The British Army trains troops in Kenya, in preparation for operations in countries such as Afghanistan.
 The Unit is known as the British Army Training Unit Kenya (BATUK).
 It is a permanent training unit with stations in Kahawa, Nairobi (which is a smaller unit) and Nanyuki.
 BATUK provides logistical support to visiting units of the British Army.
 It consists of 56 permanent staff and a reinforcement of 110 personnel.
+The UK trains the newly created Kenyan Marines.
+As of May 2023, the UK and Kenya agreed to cooperate militarily even further than the two countries had done previously, in a deal that will see the UK contribute 1.7 billion Kenyan shillings a year towards enhancing Kenya's defense.